-Mobile phones are subject to experimenting, which when proven to be useful stick to the industry and become trends and when not they only fade away.
-In the last years, we have introduced to numerous of patterns that had a peak but vanished and others that resisted the time.
+Top value mobile phones are subject to experimenting, which when proven to be a useful stick to the industry and become trends and when not they only fade away.
+In the last years, we have introduced to numerous patterns that had a peak but vanished and others that resisted the time.
 For example, a few years back, there was a race of creating ultra-thin phones or powering them up with massive batteries, adding the multi-OS support, or giving them military-grade durability.

 Based on the past, and mostly on what proved to be a success during this year, we can somehow estimate what phone makers will be choosing to bring on their upcoming flagships during 2017.

 While Apple is barely considering retiring the 4.7-inch standard version of its iPhone line of devices, we hardly see any other company regularly releasing flagships of this size.
 Noting the success of flagships sized above 5-inch, even Apple decided to add more improvements to the 5.5-inch iPhone 7 Plus, such as dual-camera setup or more pixel density on display.

 Size in smartphones is not shrinking, but either expanding uncontrolled, the maximum size of a successor smartphone is limited to 5.7-inch.
 Everything above that gets considered as too large because the device looks more similar to a tablet computer rather than a mobile phone.
 A trend that will be sticking to phones in 2017 will be 5.5-inch to 5.7-inch phone models becoming favored by manufacturers.
 Thus, these models will be the ones to have better cameras, faster performance, improved displays, more storage, and be receiving system updates first.